 For more information on other programs in this field, visit the catalog pages for the Industrial Technician AAS (p.
-59) and the Renewable Energy Technician AAS (p.
-67).
+65) and the Renewable Energy Technician AAS (p.
+77).

-- Identify and practice safe workplace habits. - Demonstrate familiarity with basic electrical tools and the ability to troubleshoot a basic electrical system. - Demonstrate familiarity with basic mechanical tools and the ability to repair a basic mechanical system. - Demonstrate a basic understanding of hydraulic and pneumatic systems. - Demonstrate the ability to use personal computers and common operating systems and applications software. - Develop and practice professional standards of workplace communication and interpersonal skills. - Demonstrate an understanding of motor control circuits and how they operate.
+- Identify and practice safe workplace habits. - Demonstrate familiarity with basic electrical tools and the ability to troubleshoot a basic electrical system. - Demonstrate familiarity with basic mechanical tools and the ability to repair a basic mechanical system. - Demonstrate a basic understanding of hydraulic and pneumatic systems. - Demonstrate the ability to use personal computers and common operating systems and applications software. - Develop and practice professional standards of workplace communication and interpersonal skills. - Demonstrate an understanding of motor control circuits and how they operate. - · Identify and use specific tooling used in machining process.

-Tutiion and Fees \$3,418
+Tutiion and Fees \$3,450

 Application Fee \$30

 Program Fee \$500

+Course Fee \$35

-Books/Supplies \$1,171
+Books/Supplies \$1,193

-Total \$5 119
+Total \$5,208

-Fall 2019 MUS Student Health Insurance Premiums will be changing.
-Please check the Health Insurance website (http://students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
+Fall 2020 MUS Student Health Insurance Premiums will be changing.
+Please check the Health Insurance website (http:// students.gfcmsu.edu/insurance.html) and/or Student Central for confirmed premium rates.
 Students will be charged an additional fee of \$21 per credit for online/hybrid courses.